jakehilborn/debbit/docs/index.md

 1. Download [debbit](https://github.com/jakehilborn/debbit/releases) if you haven't done so yet, then unzip the download.

 1. Run debbit to see a (fake) example purchase, refer to your operating system:
-- Mac: Double click on `debbit`.
+- macOS: Double click on `debbit`.
 If using Catalina, to run for the first time right click on `debbit`, click Open, and then click the Open button.
+If you still see the error "debbit is damaged", read the bit about macOS catalina on the [releases](https://github.com/jakehilborn/debbit/releases) page for how to bypass this.
 - Windows: Double click on `debbit_keep_window_open.bat`
 - Linux: [Instructions here](https://github.com/jakehilborn/debbit/blob/master/src/HOW_TO_RUN_FROM_SOURCE.md)